saltycrane/use-fit-text/README.md

 ## Changelog

+- v2.3.0
+  - automatically recalculate font size when content changes
+  - fix bug where a recalculation was not done on resize if the text initially fit in the div
 - v2.2.0 - add `onStart` and `onFinish` callbacks
 - v2.1.3 - export `TOptions` TypeScript type
 - v2.1.2 - remove `/// <reference types="next" />` in `dist/index.d.ts`